73% of companies invest in web design to differentiate their businesses from the rest in their industry.

 Achievers is the employee engagement platform whose website is cutting-edge in terms of multimedia it uses and the way it leads prospects down the home page to the conversion “Request a demo” button.

 By using striking pastels palette, Batterii makes the submission form on the first screen of the home page stand out.
-Adding to this directness and immediacy is a very streamlined navigation menu pointing to pages that provide more value proposition.
+Adding to this frankness and immediacy is a very streamlined navigation menu pointing to pages that provide more value proposition.

 The unrestrained color scheme works two-fold: as the brand’s aesthetical statement and as a means of steering attention to content segments such as submission form and different value propositions.